coala/coala/docs/Getting_Involved/README.md

    don't understand something or think we're doing something wrong.
  * Write documentation.
 If you need some additional information for documenting feel free to ask us!
- * Translate coala to your language, so everyone can use it comfortably.
  * Write code.
 Usually code we need is indicated through bug reports.
 Please get in contact with us so we can coordinate coding together.